Dr-Sauce/TrollStoreChecker/README.md

 # TrollStore Checker

-Check whether TrollStore is available on your iPhone.
-And install TrollStore with a few taps.
+Check whether TrollStore is available on your iPhone and install TrollStore with a few taps if available.

 TrollStore Checker now supports iOS beta versions, works with devices with any language.
 (Massive shoutout to [u/gianflo6](https://www.reddit.com/user/gianflo6) and [u/nyuszika7h](https://www.reddit.com/user/nyuszika7h).)